Slumpjin/full-stack-open/part0/04newnotediagram.md

         participant browser
         participant server

-        Note right of browser: THe broswer enters a note in the text field and submits the form
+        Note right of browser: The broswer enters a note in the text field and submits the form

         browser->>server:   POST https://fullstack-exampleapp.herokuapp.com/new_note
         activate server